 Plants that have taproots can be divided by using a sharp knife to slice down the length of the root.
 Every piece that has at least one eye, some of the taproot, and a few side roots is a viable division.

-Plants that have taproots include balloon flowers (Platycodon grandiflorus and cvs., Z 4–9), butterfly weeds (Asclepias tuberosa and cvs., Z 4–9), cushion spurges (Euphorbia polychroma and cvs., Z 4–9), Oriental poppies (Papaver orientale and cvs., Z 4–9).
+Plants that have taproots include balloon flowers (Platycodon grandiflorus and cvs., Zones 4–9), butterfly weeds (Asclepias tuberosa and cvs., Zones 4–9), cushion spurges (Euphorbia polychroma and cvs., Zones 4–9), and Oriental poppies (Papaver orientale and cvs., Zones 4–9).